jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

      Otherwise review will be hard(er), therefore delayed, and your PR is likely to be rejected.

-  # Remember, your most important contribution is tests!
-If some code isn't
-    unit-tested, it is either broken, and it will be!
+    Note: Remember, your most important contribution is tests!
+If some code isn't unit-tested, it is either broken, and it will be!

   #.
 Review what has been done with::